 Citizenship ceremony leave

-Eligible employees can take up to a half-day of unpaid leave for a citizenship ceremony.
-These standards come into effect January 1, 2018.
+Eligible employees can take up to a half-day of unpaid leave to attend their citizenship ceremony.

 - Employees are eligible for citizenship ceremony leave if they have been employed at least 90 days with the same employer.